Farquhar Atoll: Flora and fauna

-The islands of Farquhar (excluding North, South and the Manahas) have been designated as an Important Bird Area.
-Goëlettes is the most interesting for birds with a huge seasonal colony of about 300,000 pairs of sooty tern and around 10,000 pairs of brown noddy.
-In 2006, Island Conservation Society recorded a previously unknown colony of black-naped terns at Sable Island with 15 breeding pairs, the largest population on any one island in the region.
-Black-naped terns also breed on Goëlettes.
+The islands of Farquhar (excluding the North and South Islands and the Manahas) have been designated as an Important Bird Area.
+Goëlettes is considered the most interesting for bird-watching and conservation, with a huge seasonal colony of over 300,000 pairs of sooty tern (Sterna fuscata) and around 10,000 pairs of brown noddy (Anous stolidus).
+In 2006, the Island Conservation Society recorded 15 nesting pairs of the previously-undocumented black-naped tern (Sterna sumatrana) at Sable Island, the largest population on any one island in the region, the species primarily being known from Goëlettes.